tcharding/kernel/tutorial/track-two.rst

   	    git format-patch -3 -o path/to/patches --cover-letter

-- Ascertain the recipients of your patch set (see the TODO within the driver if present)
+- Ascertain the recipients of your patch set (check the TODO within the driver if present)

   .. code:: bash